apourzahedi/hello_world/README.md

 # Introduction to git and github

-This repo is git and github workshop.
+This repository is git and github workshop.